 Albert has a few ways to help you save as painlessly as possible.
 If saving money is not your forte, you can use Smart Savings to avoid manually setting money aside.

 Alternatively, you can set your own savings schedule if you prefer to be more hands-on.
-You will also get an annual bonus of 0.10% on your savings.
-If you have a Genius subscription, this goes up to 0.25%.
+You will also get a monthly bonus depending on your account balance.

 If you’re worried that saving money means you won’t have free access to it, you’d be glad to know this is not the case with Albert.
 You can withdraw money from your savings at any time with no limits.

-Purchases done through your Albert debit card are categorized, helping you get insights into your spending habits.
-Should things go out of whack, the app will alert you that you might be going over budget – helping you reign in spending to stay on budget.
+Purchases made with your Albert debit card are categorized, helping you get insights into your spending habits.
+The app alerts you if you risk going over your budget – helping you reign in spending to stay on track.

 Albert Genius is a paid subscription service that elevates the experience of using Albert.
 Not only does it offer access to features such as investments, but it also provides cash back and fee-free withdrawals, among other things.